2025 “Discover Japan – Luxury ‘Autumn Colours Spectacle’ Cuisine & Culture Experience”

 No visit to Japan is a complete without experiencing a ryokan.
 The essence of Japan – simple and comfortable, yet painstakingly detailed – will surround you the moment you enter your traditional Japanese-style room.

-Nishimuraya Honkan is a member of Relais & Châteaux, and has been praised as one of the “best onsen ryokan” in Japan.
-It’s 34 guest rooms are all traditional, Japanese-style.
+It has been praised as one of the “best onsen ryokan” in Japan.
+Its 34 guest rooms are all traditional, Japanese-style.
 Guests staying at Nishimuraya Honkan can enjoy the property’s three private hot spring onsen as well as complimentary access to all 7 of the public hot springs of Kinosaki Onsen.
 Run by the same family for over seven generations, this luxurious inn represents the culmination of a stay in Kinosaki.
 Its intimate atmosphere, private art gallery, gastronomic dishes and, of course, its classic Japanese rooms, all of which open onto a private garden, encapsulate the very nature of a ryokan.

 Each Japanese-style guest room is 8 tatami mats in floor size and also features a terrace area for extra comfort and enjoying the outside scenery.

-16:00pm – After checking into your traditional ryokan Japanese tatami room, the remainder of the afternoon is free for you to start exploring Kinosaki and its “Seven Hot Springs” which are open to the public.
+15:00pm – After checking into your traditional ryokan Japanese tatami room, the remainder of the afternoon is free for you to start exploring Kinosaki and its “Seven Hot Springs” which are open to the public.

 The ryokan will provide you with your traditional yukata (light cotton kimono), and a jacket in cooler weather, so that you can join the locals while strolling the willow-lined streets of town.